 Has pregnancy seemingly wrecked your breast skin, nipple location and abs?
 Do you miss your pre-baby body?
 For many new Mums, it’s not just a matter of getting back to Pilates or eating less.
-It’s often a matter of the body having undergone radical changes to the skin and internal structures related to having children.
+It’s often a matter of the body has undergone radical changes to the skin and internal structures related to having children.
 If you’re wanting cosmetic or plastic surgery to repair your post-baby body, you’ll probably be asking us this important question: “Are there any Medicare REBATES for Mummy Makeover Surgery or combined Breast Surgery and Tummy Tuck surgery?”

 Is Cosmetic Surgery after Pregnancy covered by Medicare?

 But cosmetic surgery is never covered by Medicare.

 - The answer is that Cosmetic Surgery is never eligible for any rebates from Medicare (nor for any assistance from a Health Fund such as BUPA).

 - Some surgery to correct for damage related to pregnancy MAY, however, be eligible for rebate support at the current time.

 Medicare Rebates and Health Funds | Mummy Makeover Surgery

-Pregnancy and breast-feeding DOES alter most women’s breasts skin and abdominal areas.
+Pregnancy and breast-feeding do alter most women’s breasts skin and abdominal areas.
 But it’s important to understand that every patient is unique – so each Mum’s surgery needs can vary significantly.